 So you know what to eat but have no idea how to get to the correct weight for your sport?
 You could be doing it all wrong!
 This lesson will help you understand the importance of body composition on performance and how to either lose fat or gain muscle in a healthy, permanent way.

 The Thursday webinars are very interactive and are often student led.
 As long as you’re a member, you will be registered for them indefinitely, so you can log in anywhere in the world to share your work with fellow students.

-Module II - Specialised Diet Semester
+Module II - Specialised Diet Module

 We will discuss considerations beyond the usual adjustments made to meet basic nutritional needs.
 There are different groups of athletes that have concerns when building their nutrition plan.
 We will cover several special diets including, diabetic athlete, vegetarian athlete, pregnant athlete, child & young athlete and aging athlete.

 The huge variety of pills, powders, drinks, and bars, which claim to increase muscle and strength, or burn fat, can often lead to confusion amongst athletes.
 We will discuss the effects of supplements on exercise performance and review the rationale for their proposed beneficial effects.

 Here we will look at how to reduce your risk of injury/illness and how to best recover from injury/illness.
 We will also delve into the immunosuppressive effect of high-intensity exercise.
 We will look at the effect of illness/injury on sports performance and you will learn the best strategies for recovery.
 We will also have a look at the female triad.